Washed Sateen: Behind the Design + Styling Tips

 Meghan: Fabrication was the number one goal for this line but with our inspiration for fall being minimalism, we wanted to focus on linear patterns and color-blocking.
 The washed sateen was the perfect canvas for that exploration!

-Washed sateen comes in rose and pewter.
+Washed sateen comes in rose, pewter and ivory.
 How did you choose those colors?

-Meghan: Our customers love grey – and we do too!
-It's a classic neutral and it's always fun to see how many variations we can do of it.
+Meghan: Our customers love grey and white – and we do too!
+They're classic neutrals and it's always fun to see how many variations we can do of it.
 As for rose, we created a color that was similar to blush, another favorite, but with deeper hues.

 Styling advice!
 How would you style washed sateen with other fabrics and bedding layers?